 Kinshasa is the capital of the Democratic Republic of the Congo, with an estimated population of over 16 million.
 It is home to a diverse mix of people from across the country as well as from abroad.
 Although Lingala is the lingua franca, alongside French and the three other official national languages – Ciluba, Kikongo and Kiswahili – there are also numerous other languages, local dialects and linguistic communities.
 These include Mongo, Teke, Pende, Mbala, Yaka, Ngongo, Hungani, Mbund, Tandu, Nianga, Tetela, Kuba, Chokwe, Lele, Songye… Due to the rural exodus, Kinshasa has become a melting pot that also reflects the conflicts plaguing the country.

 The film features footage shot in Kinshasa.
 It was filmed during a production we were able to carry out at the Institut Français in 2024.
 There, it formed part of a performance.
 I have re-edited the footage to adapt it to the context used here.
 It is intended to give an impression of the cityscape, though only a small section is shown.
-The people who appear in the footage were chosen at random and are representative of the population.
+The people who appear in the footage were chosen at random and are just representative in character.

 There are a number of groups in Kinshasa that practise ‘musique folklorique’, and professional musicians and dancers often gained their initial experience and training through these traditions.
 Alongside publicly active groups that are booked for weddings or funerals, there are also countless references to so-called ‘traditional music’ in informal settings, such as private celebrations or musical improvisations, and it is not uncommon for metaphors in popular music to be inspired by traditional imagery.
 This means that the relationships between traditional, rural cultures, contexts and roles, and urban society are diverse and are particularly evident in musical developments.
 Below are some film clips showing music that can be described as ‘traditional’, as the repertoire consists primarily of pieces from various regions of the country played on traditional instruments.
 The footage was filmed in Kinshasa in 2024 and 2025.